knowm/Datasets/README.md

 ## Building

-Xeiam Datasets is built with Maven.
+Knowm Datasets is built with Maven.

     cd path/to/datasets-parent